annaostrowska03/DataVisualizationTechniques_McFacts/README.md

 # TechnikiWizualizacjiDanych_McFacts
+Project No. 1 (P1: Food) for the subject of Data Visualization Techniques (3rd semester of the course Inżynieria i Analiza Danych of MiNI PW faculty).
+Name of the project: ,,McFacts".
-Projekt nr 1 na przedmiot Techniki Wizualizacji Danych (3 semestr studiów Inżynieria i Analiza Danych wydziału MiNI PW).
-Nazwa projektu: McFacts, autorzy: Anna Ostrowska, Gabriela Majstrak, Jan Opala.
+Authors: Anna Ostrowska, Gabriela Majstrak, Jan Opala.

+The repository contains source codes, plots and the poster in electronic form.